jundalisay/spblist/content/en/research/cournot/chapter-01c.md

 - According to the rate of movement up or down whether of population or of annual product?
   - Provided that the reckoning covers a sufficient time this is, to be sure, the least equivocal symptom of the welfare or misery of society

-> *Superphysics Note: This has already been solved by Adam Smith who used grains as the measure of value.
-We implement this in our Points-based Economic System wherein we compare the prices of comparable goods and services  of countries and societies based on a grain-index.
+{{< n n="This has already been solved by Adam Smith who used grains as the measure of value.
+We implement this in our Points-based Economic System wherein we compare the prices of comparable goods and services  of countries and societies based on a grain-index. " >}}

 But how can this symptom help us except to recognize accomplished facts, and facts which have been produced, not only by economic causes in the ordinary meaning of the words, but also by the simultaneous cooperation of a multitude of moral causes.